summer-ospp/help-en/docs/community.md

 - Advanced Level： Bonus RMB 12000

-  - The advanced level is to optimize the class work, improve the time, reduce the memory occupation, provide performance and so on.
+  - The advanced level is to optimize the class work,  provide performance, reduce the resource occupation and so on.

 - Normal Level： Bonus RMB 8000